-7 And they will take the blood and smear it on the two side posts and on the upper door post of the houses in which they shall eat אתר it (him).
+Exodus 12:7 And they will take the blood and smear it on the two side posts and on the upper door post of the houses in which they shall eat אתר it (him).
 8 And they will eat אתר the flesh that night roast it with fire and eat it with unleavened bread and bitter herbs.
 C-MATS

 Question: Whose flesh were the Israelites eating that night?
-It is את flesh they will be eating that night as the Passover Lamb.
-Exodus 12:13 and 12:23 states it is blood of the Passover Lamb that will be placed on the door post and Exodus 12:17 claims that it is the את Unleavened Bread which they are commanded to observe this את day as a ordinance forever!
+It was את flesh they will be eating that night as the Passover Lamb.
+Exodus 12:23 When he sees את the blood upon the lintel and on the two side posts, יהוה will pass over the door and will not allow the Destroyer to come into your houses to strike you.
+The blood of Yahusha brought salvation to the Israelites.
 C-MATS